About - BAUM LLC, founded by David R. Baum

 * David successfully represented Carl Icahn and affiliate companies in Delaware federal court regarding CIT, a large commercial lender, and its pre-packaged bankruptcy plan involving a $4.5 billion credit facility.

 * David won dismissal of an action brought by an investor against the director and producers of the film “The Education of Charlie Banks,” the winner of the “Made In New York” award at the Tribeca Film Festival.
-Dismissal was granted on the grounds of forum non conveniens and lack of personal jurisdiction.

 * David represented OnDeck Capital, the pioneer Fintech company, as it grew from a start up into the country's largest small business lender issuing over $6 billion in loans.